-In the end, I’ve found joy to be an unexpected, momentary experience, one that can never be duplicated in a recall event.
+In the end, I’ve found joy to be an unexpected, yet intensely meaningful experience, one that can never be duplicated in a recall event.
 Or when it is, it’s downgraded to a process of pleasure.
-So in other words, the particular shape was not known before or previously applied to my life.
+A joyful state is basically when I’m under the influence of nature, and her concoction on each occassion was not known to me before or previously applied to my life.

-Also, in its strongest expression or when my sensors are completely surprised by a unique combination of nature’s touch, only then can the effects of joy supersede any other experience and pack the most almighty life-changing influential punch.
+Also, in its strongest expression, or when my sensors are completely surprised by a unique combination of her touch, only then can the effects of joy supersede any other experience and pack the most almighty, life-changing influential punch.

-Next, once my heightened state of mind subsides, a rainbow is left behind as trace residue now takes over.
+Next, once my heightened state of mind subsides, a rainbow is left behind as trace residue now takes over my life.
 From here, I’ll only convert Second-Hand Sensation from an impression of the event.

 Well, that’s a fact.

-Joy in the fullest expression is without premeditation.
+Joy in its fullest expression is without premeditation.
 My senses are entirely oblivious to any build-up, which allows a greater unique shape of contrast to touch where it has never reached before.

-When in the hunt for joy or when I’m in standby mode eagerly awaiting, I can almost always guarantee pleasure.
+Therefore, when in the hunt for joy, or when I’m in standby mode eagerly awaiting a positive experience, I can almost always guarantee pleasure.
 The more I want or expect joy, the less likely it will occur.
-It’s that simple.
+That’s how simple it really is.

 However, if I’m in a learning environment awaiting something good to happen and see a breakthrough for the first time, I still consider myself caught off guard in joy.
-My senses were simply prepped for something along a particular line, but they instead got delivered information slightly off-course.
+Although my senses were prepped for something along a particular line, instead they were delivered information slightly off-course.
 Therefore, there’s still an element of surprise, which is why I always want to keep learning in and around my field of interest.